joyboseroy/indus_decipher/README.md

 ## Real data (included)

-Two real, non-synthetic corpora are included, both converted from public GitHub repositories.
+Three real, non-synthetic Indus corpora are included directly, all converted from public sources (a fourth, M77, is documented in its own dedicated section further down given its more involved provenance).
 Full citation and license detail is in `CITATIONS.md`; the summary:

 - **`data/indus_website_real_corpus.csv`** (2,543 inscriptions, 592
   signs, 1,622 with real iconographic motif codes, 2,375 with a real